Piettro314/Data-Visualization--AirBnB-Europe/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&size=50&pause=1000&color=000000&background=EBEBEB00&width=1500&height=200&lines=Creating+Business+Intelligence+Visualization)](https://git.io/typing-svg)

 # Preface
 The Kimball methodology of data warehousing is a technique used to determine how data is stored and later used for visual representation.
-There are various visualization tools like Power BI, Excel, and Tableau, and this project intends to showcase the process of creating visualizations while emphasizing that tool selection is based on individual preference, data availability, and suitability.
+There are various visualization tools like Power BI, Excel, and Tableau, and this project intends to showcase the process of creating visualizations with an emphasize on the data because it is from my experience that tool selection is based on individual preference, data availability, and suitability.

 # Objective of the project
 The objective is to create a visualization that examines AirBnB data in Europe by following a series of steps, including exploration, modeling, ETL, and finally visualization.
 The ultimate goal is to forecast rental rates for both business and leisure travelers in various European cities.